zencart/documentation/content/user/template/add_image_box.md

 weight: 10
 ---

 The exact method will depend upon whether you are creating a small image to be repeated, or a image that will either span the box or is intended to be centered within it.
-(There are of course other design possibilities but we'll concentrate on these for the moment).

 Firstly create your image and place it in the images directory of your template.